hidayetzadeyusif-cell/true-links/README.md

 * TrueLinks does **not collect or sell user data**
 * Link analysis is performed locally whenever possible
 * The project is **open source** to allow inspiration and feedback Transparency is a core design principle.
+See our [Privacy Policy](PRIVACY.md).

 ## Installation (Development / Testing)
 1. Clone or download this repository